Now You See Them; Now You Don’t! 1 2 3 Come Do Some Elf On A Shelf Activities With Me

 Feel free to walk over and add tally marks to children’s bags without saying a word.
 Believe me, they will be aware of what you are doing and get right down to business.
 After school, add tally marks to whom ever had a good day.
 This tally mark can be from the Elf on a Shelf.
 So children can readily see a difference, make the elf’s tally mark in another color like blue or purple.

-Because of the book’s popularity, elf activities were being requested, so I decided to design a few.
+Because of the book’s popularity, elf activities were being requested, so I decided to design some.
+I also had a few "oldies but goodies" which you can find below.

 Click on the link to view/download The Christmas Elf, which is a spatial direction booklet, that also has several “craftivities” included, like the stocking with a photo of a real elf tucked inside.